haziqwahab/haziqwahab.github.io/sample_page3.md

 <img src="images/international-development-association-203414 - Copy.jpg"/>

-The origin of the data can be found [here](https://financesone.worldbank.org/ida-statement-of-credits-grants-and-guarantees-historical-data/DS00976).

 ### Why THIS Project?

 My motivation for this project stemmed from a personal interest in understanding how financial support from the World Bank affects countries in need.
 The IDA plays a crucial role in providing low-interest loans and grants to countries that require assistance in developing their infrastructure and economies.
 I wanted to see who benefits from this system and how effectively the funds are being used.
 Diving into this data felt like peeling back the layers of a complex puzzle, and I was eager to see what I would find.